Anderson Committee: Overall recommendations

-The Committee also considered if it was possible to modify the E.C.E. symbol to make it more sutible, and came up with modified design, however were still unsatisfied with the design.
+The Committee also considered if it was possible to modify the E.C.E. symbol to make it more suitable, and came up with modified design, however were still unsatisfied with the design.
 It was also suggested that no symbol be adopted, relying on the colour scheme alone, which was trialed on the newly opened London-Yorkshire Motorway.

 The Committee ultimately left it to the Ministry of Transport to decide on a final symbol design, which would ultimately be the modified E.C.E. symbol.

 Motorway symbol adopted by the Inland Transport Committee of E.C.E.

 Motorway symbol now suggested for use in this country.

 Sign now suggested for use in this country to denote the end of a motorway.

 Proposed modification of motorway symbol adopted by the Inland Transport Committee of E.C.E.

 The handling of place names on signs was a point of considerable concern and consideration.
 The Committee felt it was important to minimize the number of place names on any one sign, as names both contribute to excessive size of signs and difficulty in easily reading and understand signs at high speed.
 It was recommended that ideally, advanced direction signs for slip roads should have no more than three place names, and signage identifying the possible destinations that could be reached via a particular motorway not exceed four under normal circumstances.
-The Committee also proposed that abreviating place names was likely neccecary due to the long lengths of some locations, such as Birmingham (Birm'ham), Northampton (N'hampton) and Wellingborough (Wellingboro).
+The Committee also proposed that abbreviating place names was likely necessary due to the long lengths of some locations, such as Birmingham (Birm'ham), Northampton (N'hampton) and Wellingborough (Wellingboro).
 While it could prove unpopular with impacted areas, it was in the best interest of design and drivers.
 The Committee did caution that overuse of abbreviations could reduce the effectiveness of using lowercase lettering improved readability over capital letters.